 Groups using the meeting rooms may not instruct their invitees to contact NCPL for information regarding non-library-sponsored events.
 Library staff is unable to relay messages or transfer telephone calls to patrons or meeting room guests except in the case of an emergency.

-- Children who violate the Code of Conduct policy may be asked to leave the Library.
-If the child is unable to leave the Library without an adult, he/she should not be in the Library unattended.
+Children who violate the Code of Conduct policy may be asked to leave the Library.
+If the child is unable to leave the Library without an adult, they should not be in the Library unattended.

-- All patrons, including children, are required to leave the building at close.
+All patrons, including children, are required to leave the building at closing.